kj-kwan/real-estate-valuation-analysis/README.md

 ### Calculations
 * Cash Flow = Rental Income - Property Maintenance Costs - Condo Fees (if applicable) - Property Tax - Property Management Fees - Mortgage Payments

+### Rent Estimation
+Rental estimation of a property is based geographic groupings using property type / # of beds/ # of baths as a composite key.
+The average rent/SqFt is then calculated for each unique cluster and the rent of a listed property is calculated by multiplying the corresponding cluster rent/SqFt with the listing's Liv Area SqFt attribute.

 ## Contents

 ### Data Scraper